agraef/midizap/README.md

 Another example are internal shift buttons (cf.\ *Shift State* above).
 The host application never gets to see these, so chances are that we'll have to provide suitable feedback ourselves in order to light the buttons.
 E.g., the following should usually turn on the LED of the button when pressed, and turn it off again when released:

 ~~~
-?D8 SHIFT !D8 RELEASE SHIFT !D8
+D8 SHIFT !D8 RELEASE SHIFT !D8
 ~~~

 This will work for simple cases involving only a single shift key whose state always matches the button state.
 However, for more complicated setups possibly involving multiple shift keys, it's better to use the `^` prefix instead:

 ~~~
-?D8 SHIFT ^D8 RELEASE SHIFT ^D8
+D8 SHIFT ^D8 RELEASE SHIFT ^D8
 ~~~

-This variation of direct feedback is intended for shift keys only, and it *only* works with key translations.
+This variation of direct feedback is tailored to shift keys, and it *only* works with key translations.
 It also operates under the following two assumptions:

 - Feedback messages come *after* the corresponding `SHIFT` token in the translation, so that midizap knows which shift state the message belongs to.

 - The shift keys can be turned off by sending them a zero parameter value.

 Under these conditions it is possible to employ the machinery built into midizap which makes handling direct feedback for shift keys much easier.
-In particular, midizap ensures that the feedback message reflects the *shift* (rather than the button) state, which is needed to make "Caps Lock"-style shift keys like the following work correctly:
+In particular, midizap ensures that the feedback message reflects the *shift* (rather than the button) state, which is needed to make "Caps Lock"-style toggle keys like the following work correctly:

 ~~~
-?D8 SHIFT ^D8
+D8 SHIFT ^D8
 ~~~

-This turns the key on when pushed first, and toggles it off again when pushed a second time.
+This turns the key on when pushed, and toggles it off again when pushed a second time.
 Note that you can't get this behavior with the basic direct feedback facility, since there's no way to keep track of the required status information across different translations.
 Moreover, midizap also maintains the current status of all shift keys and automatically turns them off when switching from one shift status to another, so that the proper key will be lit even if you use multiple shift keys in your configuration.

 midizap still has a few more tricks up its sleeves which are useful when dealing with controller feedback, but they require the use of a special kind of data translation, the mod translations.
 These are a separate topic in their own right, so we'll introduce them in the next section.